vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/config.md

 ::: warning

-If you don't specify the `theme` option of VuePress config, the default theme will be used.
+If you don’t specify the `theme` option of VuePress config, the default theme will be used.

 :::